 “The difference between the bixie and other bobs or short hairstyles that we’ve recently seen is that this look can be worn in multiple ways and with multiple textures,” says Hayes.
 “It can be styled curly, straight, or wavy,” he continues.

 “If you have a curly hairstyle, I would allow the natural texture to shine through and perhaps use a texture spray to add body and movement,” advises Hayes.
 Bixie hairstyles for straight hair can be elevated with the help of a heated hairbrush, to “create fullness and bounce in the hair," explains Hayes.
 "A hot brush is also the perfect partnering tool when it comes to creating volume in the fringe.”

+Color-wise, this cut looks brilliant with a mixture of tones running through it, such as the on-trend tiramisu hair color.
 "You can also add amazing dimension to your bixie with color by adding a mixture of lighter and darker shades throughout the cut," says Reed, "I recommend consulting with your stylist to see what colors will work best for you."
 Finally, don't forget about accessories, there are beautiful headbands for short hair and sophisticated slides out there to suit every occasion.

 Who does the bixie haircut suit?

 In short: everyone!
 This is due to its ability to be adapted to work with your own features.
 "The beauty of the bixie is how versatile the look is for every hair type and face shape," says Reed.
 "It is great for clients that want a low maintenance look and looks incredible on anyone who wants to embrace naturally wavy hairstyles or curly hair," he continues.